libroten/stranichnik/Notes/DATA_SCHEMA.md

 - `IBookmarkTreeStore` is the persistence boundary.
 - `SqliteBookmarkTreeStore` implements the first SQLite storage layer.
 - Explicit migrations use `PRAGMA user_version`.
+- New SQLite databases are empty by default.
-- Sample data is seeded only when the database has no rows, including tombstones.
+- Sample data is seeded only when the app starts with `--use-sample-data` and the SQLite file did not exist before startup.
 - Add/edit/delete/move operations update storage metadata in one place.